Semiparametric Spatial Point Processes: Simulation and Real Data Analysis

 For \textit{Capparis frondosa}, the estimated partial effect of elevation from our estimator is 2.555 (95\% CI: (-0.046, 5.151)) whereas the estimate from the parametric approach is 2.692 (95\% CI: (0.038, 5.347)).
-Upon examining the estimated nuisance function, we found that the gradient had a flat, negligible effect on the spatial distribution of \textit{Capparis frondosa}; see Figure \ref{fig:nuisance_estimation}.
+Upon examining the nonparametrically estimated nuisance function, we found that the gradient had a flat, negligible effect on the spatial distribution of \textit{Capparis frondosa}; see Figure \ref{fig:nuisance_estimation}.
 This explains the similarity between our estimator and the parametric estimator for this species.
 However, visually speaking, the estimated intensity function from our method captures more details in the observation window than that from the parametric estimator, especially in the bottom right of the observation window; see the bottom row of Figure \ref{fig:trees_fitted}.
-Overall, because our approach makes fewer assumptions about the parametric form of the nuisance covariate, our estimates of the elevation effect are likely more robust than those from the parametric approach.